 The prediction marks a significant revision of previous estimations of the so-called technological singularity, when machine intelligence surpasses human intelligence and accelerates at an incomprehensible rate.

-His hot take is in direct contradiction to other intellectual giants (Naval Ravikant and Nassim Talleb) who believe we are nowhere near complex, creative thinking artificial intelligence.
+His hot take is in direct contradiction to other intellectual giants (Naval Ravikant and Nassim Talleb) who believe we are nowhere near the complex, creative thinking artificial intelligence.

 Currently, artificial intelligence is used to replace mundane, repetitive human tasks.
 For example, a robot could replace a human on the car assembly line.

 However, there aren’t robots writing creative poetry; although, we are getting close with the rise of deepfake and article scraping algorithms.